BFS versus DFS for fixed-level targets in ordered trees: The generating function for and Fibonacci polynomials

 \subsection{Alternative $\totalB$ formula}

-We are now ready to establish the connection between the generating functions $F_\ell$ and $B_\ell$ and Fibonacci polynomials, which will lead to an explicit formula for $\totalB(n,\ell )$ as a difference of two alternating sums.
+We are now ready to establish the connection between the generating functions $F_\ell$ and $B_\ell$ and Fibonacci polynomials, which will lead to an explicit formula for $\totalB(n,\ell )$ as a difference of two alternating sums. \begin{theorem} For all $\ell\geq1$, we have \leqnomode